marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 Having a bunch of hosting provider options is a *big* benefit.
 WordPress is a popular website/web CMS platform.
 Therefore, there is no shortage of finding skilled professional to support a WordPress site.

+If you have the time, skills, and budget you can have a fast WordPress site that Google PageSpeed loves.
+I'll have to say, achieving this takes near-heroic efforts.

 ## What I Don't Like About WordPress

 #### WordPress Development == Slow Page Refreshes